Asterisk4Magisk/Xray4Magisk/README.md

 - If you expect all Apps proxy by xray with transparent proxy EXCEPT specific Apps, write down `bypass` at the first line then these Apps' uid separated as above in file `/data/adb/xray/appid.list`.

 - Transparent proxy won't take effect until the xray service start normally and file `/data/adb/xray/appid.list` is not empty.

-### Advanced usage ( for Debug and Develop only )

-#### Enter manual mode

-If you want to control xray by running command totally, just add a file `/data/adb/xray/manual`.
-In this situation, xray service won't start on boot automatically and you cann't manage service start/stop via Magisk Manager App.

 #### Manage service start / stop